 This work was instigated by Myfanwy Emeny, Open Space and Parks Manager at Wellington City Council and by Philippa Crisp, Team Leader - Land, Ecology and Climate, Greater Wellington Regional Council.
-We would like to thank Roger Uys, Senior Environmental Scientist at Greater Wellington Regional Council for the administrative and logistical support he has provided to this project, and Mark McAlpine for assisting in carrying out the 2011 counts.
-We also extend our thanks to Raewyn Empson (former Conservation Manager at Zealandia) for providing us with access to bird distribution data held by the Karori Sanctuary Trust, and we acknowledge the valuable efforts of a growing number of dedicated and observant citizen scientists who are collecting and sharing their Wellington City bird observations via the New Zealand eBird database.
-Local resident Peter Hodge in particular, has contributed a significant proportion of the citizen science bird records that appear on the maps in this report.
-Thanks also to Luke Crouch, Richard Farrell, Li Loo, Samantha Ray, Grant Redvers, and Roger Uys for assisting with data entry and management, and to Anne Schlesselmann and Adrian Monks at Manaaki Whenua Landcare Research for carrying out the statistical analyses included in this report.
-Lastly, our thanks to Rebecca Lunt, Roger Uys and Henk Louw for reviewing earlier drafts of this report.
+We would like to thank Roger Uys, Senior Terrestrial Ecologist at Greater Wellington Regional Council for the administrative and logistical support he has provided to this project, and Mark McAlpine for assisting in carrying out the 2011 counts.
+We also extend our thanks to Raewyn Empson (former Conservation Manager at Zealandia) for providing us with access to bird distribution data held by the Karori Sanctuary Trust, and to Tony Stoddard (Kererū Discovery) for providing us with a copy of the Great Kererū Count citizen science dataset.
+Our thanks also to Tim Park (Wellington City Council) for his assistance with downloading citizen science data from iNaturalist.
+We would also like to acknowledge the valuable efforts of a growing number of dedicated and observant citizen scientists who are collecting and sharing their Wellington City bird observations via the New Zealand eBird and iNaturalist databases.
+Thanks also to Luke Crouch, Richard Farrell, Li Loo, Samantha Ray, Grant Redvers, and Roger Uys for assisting with data entry and management, and to Anne Schlesselmann and Adrian Monks at Manaaki Whenua Landcare Research for assisting with the statistical analyses included in this report.
+We are also grateful to Melissa Boardman for generously providing the cover image for this report and our thanks also to Rebecca Lunt, Roger Uys and Henk Louw for reviewing earlier drafts of this report.